 Q. At what age should I start getting Botox?

 A. People often start getting Botox from their 30s+, when dynamic fine lines and wrinkles are more visible.
-This rejuvenates the skin, giving a younger look.
+This prevents the skin from folding and creasing, giving a younger look.
 Some people get Botox from their mid-20s as a preventative measure - minimising lines before they have a chance to form.
-But it’s always best to speak to a medically qualified practitioner to see what they recommend for you.
+But it’s always best to speak to a medically qualified practitioner, have a thorough consultation, to see what treatment they recommend for you.